-The Executive Board meets on multiple occasions during the year and all voting members are expected to attend these meetings and provide any information as necessary regarding their particular area of representation.
-The Board typically meets at the sites of the New York State annual spring conference (June), NACAC Conference (typically in the fall); and either virtually or in-person throughout New York State throughout the academic year.
+The Executive Board meets at least four times a year and all voting members are expected to attend these meetings and provide any information as necessary regarding their area of representation.
+The Board typically meets at the sites of the NYSACAC annual spring conference (June) and either virtually or in-person throughout NYSACAC during the academic year.
 In addition, a Leadership Retreat is conducted each summer to orient new leaders and to set organizational goals for the year.
+A second retreat is held in December to evaluate the progress of the Board and committees, and to review our plans for upcoming events and initiatives.

 Expenses are usually assumed by the officer and their employer.
-These expenses may include transportation, meals, lodging, and potential airline expenses for national conference participation (if required).
-There may be grants available to interested members.
-Information can be obtained by contacting the Presidents.
+These expenses may include transportation, meals, and lodging.

-Executive Assistant
+Executive Director